 Below, we will take a look at some of the most popular and common alternatives, that supplement the day nicely and make a nice change from the traditional routine:

 If it’s memorization of the speech, the audience, or just the unnerving nature of standing up, then you may want to consider pre-recording your speech.

 In this way, you plan and prepare your speech in advance, before filming it on camera with the bride to be by your side.

-The main benefit being that you can have multiple takes, but you can also look to edit the footage or improve it somewhat with music if you desired.
+The main benefit is that you can have multiple takes, but you can also look to edit the footage or improve it somewhat with music if you desired.

-This approach can really take the pressure of when it comes to the big day.
+This approach can really take the pressure off when it comes to the big day.
 Just be sure that the venue gets their copy and they know when to play it!

-Another nice alternative are printed speeches.
+Another nice alternative is printed speeches.
 As they sound, this is a paper equivalent of what you may give vocally.